-Ownership Requirement Chief Executive Officer 5 times base salary • Executive Vice President 3 times base salary • Senior Vice President 2 times base salary

-Holding Requirements • Individuals who have not achieved the ownership requirement within the specified period will be required to hold 50% of net after-tax shares upon exercise of any stock option, and may not sell any shares of AZO.
-Guidelines will no longer apply after an executive reaches age 62, in order to facilitate appropriate financial planning as retirement approaches.
-The Compensation Committee may waive the guidelines for any other executive at its discretion.
-Ownership Definition Shares of stock directly owned; Unvested Shares acquired via the Executive Stock Purchase Plan; and Vested stock options acquired via the AutoZone Stock Option Plan (based on the "in-the-money" value).
+Ownership Requirement Chief Executive Officer 5 times base salary • Executive Vice President 3 times base salary Senior Vice President 2 times base salary Holding Requirements Individuals who have not achieved the ownersh period will be required to hold 50% of net after-ta option, and may not sell any shares of AZO.
+Guidelines will no longer apply after an executive appropriate financial planning as retirement appromay waive the guidelines for any other executive oaches.
+The Compensation Committee Ownership Definition Shares of stock directly owned; • Unvested Shares acquired via the Executive Stock Purchase Plan; and Vested stock options acquired via the AutoZone the-money" value).
+Stock Option Plan (based on the "in-